 Russ works as a Certified Financial Planner providing financial consultation, analysis and investment management for families and businesses throughout the Northwest, Arizona and Texas.
 He's a native of Oregon and graduate of Oregon State University.
 A lifelong outdoor enthusiast, he's inspired by nature's complexity and resilience and humbled by the many hearts and hands needed to protect and preserve it.

-Rob is an entrepreneur who founded and was CEO of Propel Fuels, an alternative fuel retailer, which became the west coast’s largest alt-fuel station network.
+Rob is an executive and entrepreneur who founded and is CEO of Propel Fuels, a low-carbon fuel retailer, which became the west coast’s largest alt-fuel station network.
+His work is focused on projects that embody ideals of sustainability, high quality of life, and healthy communities.
+Specific areas of interest include climate change and carbon economics, clean air, water & healthy ecosystems, data & applied technologies, organizational optimization, fairness, equity, utility, incrementalism and simplicity.
+He has several patents in the areas of carbon accounting and GIS/data applications.
 Rob has written and photographed for Fly Fish Journal and The Drake.
 Rob believes that the most effective way to achieve sustainable populations of wild fish is through grassroots actions like the NFS River Steward program.

 Justin Cetas is a board certified Neurosurgeon practicing at Oregon Health & Science University and the Portland VA Health Care System with an academic interest in brain tumors and stroke.
 He grew up in the Southwest fishing remote mountain streams for native cutthroat and rainbow trout.
 Since moving to the Northwest fourteen years ago he has developed a love for wild, native fish.
 He is passionate about helping to preserve wilderness and robust and resilient ecosystems.